karabayse/javascript-cardio/README.md

 * FizzBuzz
 * Return the longest word of a string
 * Split an array into chunked arrays of a specific length
+* Take an array of arrays and turn it into a single array